853939676/GroupProject/Pets/about.md

   * What percent of male/female pets have been lost/found/adoptable in the greater Seattle area.
   * What different breeds of pets have been lost/found/adoptable in the greater seattle area

-  * There is also an ability to distinguuish between type of pet, such as dogs, cats, or birds etc.
+There is also an ability to distinguuish between type of pet, such as dogs, cats, or birds etc.

+We also supply a tab that contains a search bar so you can directly sift through the data from the King County Dataset.

 ![](https://images.petsbest.com/marketing/blog/puppy-kitten-common-health-issues.jpg)